orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 	- Function as direction on "an unknown (optionally of some type/structure)"
 	- Functions as unrealized directions on any point
 	- Intermediate results pending change
+		- descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures.
+Or: We can point to things to which we don't yet have any (or a definitive) answer.

 - Isomorphism under ignored directions how? - First need a better notion of the structure of a ray